wang-chonghuan/kubernetes_postgresql_operator/README.md

 # SimplePostgresOperatorKubernetes
 This project is a highly available PostgreSQL replication cluster on Kubernetes with a Python Operator.

-# Key features of this project include:
+# Key features of this project:
 Master-slave replication,
 Read-write separation,
 Automated deployment and monitor,